Have you been able to find a good deal on Fluence Energy Inc.’s shares?

 Sponsored

-On April 06, 2023, Wolfe Research Upgraded Fluence Energy Inc. (NASDAQ: FLNC) to Outperform.
-A report published by Guggenheim on April 05, 2023, Upgraded its rating to ‘Buy’ for FLNC.
-Morgan Stanley also rated FLNC shares as ‘Equal-Weight’, setting a target price of $22 on the company’s shares in an initiating report dated April 03, 2023.
-Goldman March 30, 2023d the rating to Buy on March 30, 2023, and set its price target from $25 to $29.
-Susquehanna initiated its ‘Neutral’ rating for FLNC, as published in its report on March 30, 2023.
-Robert W. Baird’s report from February 10, 2023 suggests a price prediction of $25 for FLNC shares, giving the stock a ‘Neutral’ rating.
-Canaccord Genuity also rated the stock as ‘Buy’.
+On April 17, 2023, BMO Capital Markets started tracking Fluence Energy Inc. (NASDAQ: FLNC) recommending Market Perform.
+A report published by Wolfe Research on April 06, 2023, Upgraded its rating to ‘Outperform’ for FLNC.
+Guggenheim also Upgraded FLNC shares as ‘Buy’, setting a target price of $25 on the company’s shares in a report dated April 05, 2023.
+Morgan Stanley Initiated an Equal-Weight rating on April 03, 2023, and assigned a price target of $22.
+Goldman March 30, 2023d its ‘Neutral’ rating to ‘Buy’ for FLNC, as published in its report on March 30, 2023.
+Susquehanna’s report from March 30, 2023 suggests a price prediction of $18 for FLNC shares, giving the stock a ‘Neutral’ rating.
+Robert W. Baird also rated the stock as ‘Neutral’.

 Analysis of Fluence Energy Inc. (FLNC)